gupta-ashutosh/udacity-DAND/P3_data_wrangling/report.md

 ```
 We can see that wheelchairs are available around 0.14% which seems very low, there are 2 sides of
 it,
-1. More wheel chairs are required at pblic places like, supermarkets, shops, metros, hospitals etc.
+1. More wheel chairs are required at public places like, supermarkets, shops, metros, hospitals etc.
 2. More wheelchairs are available but no one has made that enrty in the data, thats why we are getting
     the low count

+The benefit of availing this would be that differently abled people won't face problem in dealing at public places.
+Since there are not enough services available for them, they are not coming to these places or we can say they are dependent on other people for their work, if we provide more such services, such people can also become self sufficient and can do some amount of their own work by themselves.

+The challenges availing these services are that:
+1. one need to know exact amount of differently-abled or elderly people in all the areas and accordingly provide services.
+2. Also for availing these services all the hospitals, banks, shopping complexes etc need extra staff.
+3. Government and other NGO's have to take responsibility for providing funds.

 ###Postal Codes
 ```sql